gjyoung1974/vgs_cardform_demo/README.md

-# VGS Add Card Form Demo
+# VGS Android "add new payment card" Demo

 This is an "Add Payment Card form" for Android